 After that, restart your computer and see if the warning message on your network icon is already gone.

 Method 8: Do a System Restore

-For the last method, you can try doing a complete system restore to bring back your computer to its last saved settings.
+For the last method, you can try completing a system restore to bring your computer back to its previously saved settings.
 This will fix Windows could not detect your proxy settings issue.
-Note: Before doing this method make sure to save all your data on a different computer or drive because you will likely lose recent files.
+Note: Keep all your data on a different computer or drive before doing this method because you will likely lose recent files.

-Step 2: Choose Create a restore point from the list of results.
+Step 2: Choose to Create a restore point from the results list.
 The System Properties window will appear.

 Step 3: Click on the System Restore button.
 You will see a new window and click on Next.

-Step 4: Now you should see a list of recent restore points.
+Step 4: You should see a list of recent restore points.
 If available, check Show additional restore points option.